 2 Jurisdictions that do so should make an appropriate addition to the definition of specified VET course in regulation 5(1).
 Part 4.8, Division 4 The Commonwealth may exempt diving work carried out by a member of the Australian Defence Force from Division 4 of Part 4.8 235(4)(a) and 241(5)(a) Jurisdictions that do not have legislation addressing the registration of professional engineers will replace subparagraph (ii) with a provision referring to any professional organisation or association to which the competent person must belong.
 Part 5.3, Divisions 3 and 4 The Commonwealth may require the Australian Defence Force to apply for a special registration of an item of plant or a plant design.
-272A Jurisdictions may insert a new provision imposing a relevant fee to be paid by the registration holder to the regulator for administering the registration.
+272A 1 Jurisdictions may insert a new provision imposing a relevant fee to be paid by the registration holder to the regulator for administering the registration.
 The new provision will include requirements as to the structure of the relevant fee and the timing of its payment.
-Jurisdictions that impose such a fee will also provide appropriate remedies for non-payment (for example, a civil debt due to the regulator).
+2 Jurisdictions that impose such a fee will also provide appropriate remedies for non-payment (for example, a civil debt due to the regulator).
 Part 5.3, Division 6 Jurisdictions that wish to rely on an implied power to cancel registrations may omit this Division.
 308 Jurisdictions with other local legislation that includes this requirement may omit this provision.
-Part 6.5 Division 2 heading 1 Jurisdictions in which the scheme of general construction induction training cards is administered by RTOs rather than the regulator should omit the scheme established by this Division.
+Part 6.5 Division 2 heading Jurisdictions in which the scheme of general construction induction training cards is administered by RTOs rather than the regulator should omit the scheme established by this Division.
 In these jurisdictions, the regulator will enter an agreement of the kind contemplated by regulation 325.

-scher shou altere gene 2 Jurisdictions that choose to omit the Division 2 scheme will omit regulation 325 itself, but should retain regulations 319, 321 and 322, altered as necessary to apply in relation to a general construction induction training card issued by an RTO.
-325 they decide administer Jurisdictions may choose to omit this regulation, if they decide to rely entirely on the regulator to administer the general construction induction training card scheme.
-328(1) relation to provision "This Par dangerou other than dangerou If a jurisdiction adopts Schedule 1 to the Act in relation to dangerous goods, the following provision may be inserted: "This Part applies to the handling or storage of dangerous goods listed in column 2 of table 328, other than at a workplace, if the quantity of the dangerous goods is more than the relevant threshold referred to in Column 3 of the table.
-Table 328 Column 1 Item Dangerous goods Threshold quantities c Liquefied Petroleum Gas (LP gas) (dangerous goods Class 2.1) If the LP gas is stored in packages outside a building, and connected by piping to appliances within the building that contain the gas-500 L (water capacity)
+2 Jurisdictions that choose to omit the Division 2 scheme will omit regulation 325 itself, but should retain regulations 319, 321 and 322, altered as necessary to apply in relation to a general construction induction training card issued by an RTO.

+Jurisdictions may they decide to rel

+Jurisdictions may choose to omit this regulation, if they decide to rely entirely on the regulator to administer the general construction induction training card scheme.

+If a jurisdiction adopts Schedule 1 to the Act in relation to dangerous goods, the following provision may be inserted:

+"This Part applies to the handling or storage of dangerous goods listed in column 2 of table 328, other than at a workplace, if the quantity of the dangerous goods is more than the relevant threshold referred to in Column 3 of the table.

+Table 328

+Column 1 Item Column 2 Dangerous goods Column 3 Threshold quantities 1 Liquefied Petroleum Gas (LP gas) (dangerous goods Class 2.1) If the LP gas is stored in packages outside a building, and connected by piping to appliances within the building that contain the gas-500 L (water capacity) 2 Compressed gas of Class 2.1 (excluding LP gas), Class 2.2 or compressed oxygen if: (a) each is in one or more containers in an aggregate capacity not exceeding 50 L; and